Bewildering Stories

 Please do not indent the first line of paragraphs.
 Paragraph indents make handwritten manuscripts as well as double- and single-spaced typescripts more readable, but they are not necessary in our style; the editor will have to remove all the indentations.

 “It’s a long road that has no turning.”
 Please bear in mind that a paragraph is harder to read on line than on paper.
-After about ten lines, readers begin to lose their place, and they’ll find it a real chore to read uninterrupted text that fills more than half a screen.
+After about ten lines, readers begin to lose their place, and they’ll find it a real chore to read long, uninterrupted text.

 If a paragraph is too long, the editor will make new paragraphs at likely points.
 If you feel you must insist on paragraphs more suited to papyrus or clay bricks, for some unfathomable reason, tell the editor.
 You’ll be reminded that long-winded texts discourage on-line readers and put you at a big disadvantage.